 - Committing no additional crimes.3

-And depending on the circumstances, defendants may also have to:
+Depending on the circumstances, you may also have to:

 - Attend Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings;